 is finite. \end{theoremsub}

+\begin{remarksub} In Theorem \ref{shafintro}, we only consider bielliptic surfaces with rational points.
+This restriction is essential.
+Indeed, in Proposition \ref{prop:withoutsection}, we show that the Shafarevich conjecture for general bielliptic surfaces fails.
+Our counterexample is based on the example in (\cite[footnote 27]{Mazur}), which is a counterexample to the Shafarevich conjecture for genus 1 curves. \end{remarksub}

-In fact, the Shafarevich conjecture is also justified in the cases of K3 surfaces and Enriques surfaces (see \cite{She2017}, \cite{Takamatsu2018}, and \cite{Takamatsu2019}).
-Therefore Theorem \ref{shafintro} completes a proof of the Shafarevich conjecture for minimal surfaces of Kodaira dimension $0$.
-We remark that we assume the existence of a section on $X$ in Theorem \ref{shafintro}, as in the case of abelian varieties.
+As stated above, the Shafarevich conjecture is also justified in the cases of K3 surfaces and Enriques surfaces (see \cite{She2017}, \cite{Takamatsu2020a}, and \cite{Takamatsu2020b}).
+Therefore, Theorem \ref{shafintro} completes the study of the Shafarevich conjecture for minimal surfaces of Kodaira dimension $0$.
+We remark that we assume the existence of a rational point on $X$ in Theorem \ref{shafintro}, as in the case of abelian varieties.

-In Section \ref{sectionshaf}, first, we shall study the structure of bielliptic surfaces with a section and its reduction nature.
+In Section \ref{sectionshaf}, first, we shall study the structure of bielliptic surfaces with a rational point and its reduction nature.
 After that, we give a proof of Theorem \ref{shafintro} by using that structure result and the Shafarevich conjecture for (products of) elliptic curves.
 Here, we also use the finitely generatedness of the Mordell-Weil groups of elliptic curves to reduce the problem to the case of products of elliptic curves.